tyleragreen/tyleragreen-site/_posts/2016-04-18-seeking-a-pro-bono-position-in-a-transit-dance-video.md

 The airline formerly known as Virgin America

 My own flight on Virgin, I was literally grinning ear-to-ear the five minutes before the boarding door closed and the following video is the reason why.
-I'm not sure whether I love the lyrics or choreography more. &#8220;So tonight, get ready to fly, cuz we&#8217;re gonna live it on up in the sky&#8221;?
+I'm not sure whether I love the lyrics or choreography more.
+"So tonight, get ready to fly, cuz we&#8217;re gonna live it on up in the sky"?
 Genius.

 I know this isn't _public_ transit, but they move people and this video moves me.
 I hope the Alaskan Airlines&#8217; dancers are stretching and their choreographer is being inspired as we speak.